zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-synchronize.md

 ---
 Title: Bulk Synchronize | The Best Way in Dapper to Synchronize Multiple Rows
 MetaDescription: Learn how to perform faster synchronization in Dapper using the Bulk Synchronize method, understand why it's essential, and explore some common scenarios.
-LastMod: 2024-10-05
+LastMod: 2025-04-15
 ---

-# Bulk Synchronize: The Best Way in Dapper to Synchronize Multiple Rows
+# Bulk Synchronize /n  The Best Way in Dapper to Synchronize Multiple Rows

 The Dapper Plus `BulkSynchronize` extension method acts as a **MIRROR** operation; it makes your table exactly reflect your data source.
 This means it will **UPDATE** existing rows, **INSERT** new rows that do not exist in the database, and **DELETE** rows that are no longer present in your data source.